 In addition to her peer-reviewed papers, she has also authored many reports for the UCLA Voting Rights Project and UCLA’s Latino Policy and Politics Initiative on Latino voting and turnout.

-She earned her Ph.D. in Political Science from the University of California Los Angeles in 2021 and an M.A. from California State University Northridge in 2014.
+She earned her Ph.D. in Political Science from the University of California, Los Angeles in 2021, an M.A. in Political Science from California State University, Northridge in 2014, and a B.A. in Political Science and Philosophy from The University of Southern California in 2011.